 Time seemed to slow to a crawl.

 I turned back to the robber, took aim, and fired a single shot through the rear, side glass of the car and into the side of his head, the only part of the body I could see at the time.
 He fell over on his right side.
 I thought it was all over.
 Instead, the guy popped back up, smiling.
 I couldn’t believe it.
-A shot to the head from my Sig Sauer and he acted like it was no more than a slight irritation, if that.
+A shot to the head from my Sig Sauer and he acted as if it were no more than a slight irritation, if that.
 In fact, he stood and began firing again.
 I answered each of his rounds with three of my own, all three directly into his chest.
 He fell each time a shot hit him, but each time he stayed down only for a second.

 Bullet hole in the rear glass from my shot.
 The large hole in the side of the car is from a slug fired from an officer’s shotgun.

 He popped up once more to fire another round, and that’s when my fifth bullet hit him, again in the chest.
 He stayed down this time.
-I called to everyone on my portable radio, letting them know it was all over.
+I called to everyone on my portable radio, letting them know it was over.
 Then, suddenly, the robber jumped up and ran toward the officers on the hill.
 Unbelievable.

 I ran after him.
 He stumbled.
 And I and a sheriff’s deputy tackled him.
 We rolled him over to handcuff him and saw that he still clutched his weapon in his right hand and was squeezing the trigger repeatedly.
 To this day, I can still hear the click, click, click of the hammer each time it fell.